iron0012/tdhopper.com/content/articles/2013-08-25 Should I Do a Ph.D.? Paul Rubin.md

 Slug: should-i-do-a-phd-paul-rubin
 Category: should-i-do-a-phd

+__Update 12-08-2014:__ I decided to make a dedicated website to host the interviews.
+You can find it at [shouldigetaphd.com](http://shouldigetaphd.com/).

 For the second interview, I talked to Paul Rubin, Professor Emeritus of Management Science at Michigan State University.

 _A 22-year old college student has been accepted to a Ph.D. program in a technical field.
 He's academically talented, and he's always enjoyed school and his subject matter.
 His acceptance is accompanied with 5-years of guaranteed funding.
 He doesn't have any job offers but suspects he could get a decent job as a software developer.
 He's not sure what to do.
 What advice would you give him, or what questions might you suggest he ask himself as he goes about making the decision?_

 __Paul:__

 1. Do you want to be a college professor who teaches and does research, do you want to teach college but not do research, or do you want to get a job in industry (including government, non-profits etc. in that category)?
 The first path requires a Ph.D..
 The second path may require a Ph.D. if you want to work at some private colleges, but it may also be possible to get a good teaching job with just a masters degree (which will put you into the salary pool faster).
 With the third category, it varies.
 There are quite a few industry jobs that require only a bachelor's or masters degree, while some require a Ph.D..